Lucas Biglia: Lazio

 On 23 July 2013, Italian side Lazio announced Biglia would be signing a five-year contract for an undisclosed fee.
 Previously, the club had been Biglia's main transfer target since 2010.
 According to Lazio's financial report, Biglia cost Lazio about €8.4 million, including €750,000 to his agent.

 Biglia made his Lazio debut in the opening match of the season, starting and playing the entirety of a 2–1 win over Udinese.
 Later in the season, he was sidelined with a calf injury that kept him out twice throughout 2013.
 Despite this, Biglia established himself in the starting 11 under the management of Vladimir Petković, becoming the club's first-choice defensive midfielder.
 Biglia then scored his first goal for the club on 22 December in a 4–1 loss against Hellas Verona.
-In a match against A.C.
-Milan on 23 March 2014, he set up a goal for Álvaro González to score the equaliser in an ultimate 1–1 draw.
+In a match against AC Milan on 23 March 2014, he set up a goal for Álvaro González to score the equaliser in an ultimate 1–1 draw.
 However, after being sidelined with a rib injury, Biglia was sent-off on his return from injury after a second bookable offence in a 2–0 victory against Sampdoria on 6 April.
 In the last match of the season, Biglia scored the only goal in a 1–0 win over Bologna.
 In his first season at the club, in all competitions, Biglia made 32 appearances and scored 2 goals.

 In the 2014–15 season, Biglia continued to start in the first team before suffering a foot injury during a match against Genoa that kept him out for weeks.
 After returning to the first team, he scored his first goal of the season on 26 October 2014 in a 2–1 win over Torino.
 He then suffered another injury by the end of the year, but this time, it was a tear in the abductor muscle.
 Biglia then scored a penalty in the quarter-final of Coppa Italia in a 1–0 win over Milan.
 Subsequently, he helped the club reach the final, but he did not play, due to injury and Lazio lost 2–1 to Juventus.
 It was not until 9 March 2015 when Biglia scored again, in a 4–0 win over Fiorentina.
 He then scored again on 4 April 2015 in a 3–1 win over Cagliari.
 Despite suffering from another injury, Biglia finished his second season, making 31 appearances and scoring 4 goals in all competitions.